October is National Cyber Security Month, experts say change your passwords and more

 SAVANNAH, Ga.
 (WSAV) – October is National Cyber Security Awareness Month and if you think you could never be a target, you are probably wrong.
 The hackers are out in droves.

-“This has now become an industry, it’s no longer just a bunch of people sitting in a basement somewhere and hacking in from some third world country ,” said Ed Peters a cyber security expert who is the chief innovation officer at Panzura.
+“This has now become an industry, it’s no longer just a bunch of people sitting in a basement somewhere and hacking in from some third-world country,” said Ed Peters, a cyber security expert, and chief innovation officer at Panzura.

-“This now a full supply chain based industry with access brokers who will see lists of accounts they found access to and got passwords for that and that others can buy on the dark web.”
+“This now a full supply chain based industry with access brokers who will see lists of accounts they found access to and got passwords for that others can buy on the dark web,” he said.

 While many of us have heard of the recent hacks of large institutions, including hospitals, where ransom demands are made, Peters says crooks still go after average people.

-If you click on that strange attachement, it can help a hacker infilitrate your computer and capture passwords to things like your bank account.
+If you click on that strange attachment, it can help a hacker infiltrate your computer and capture passwords to things like your bank account.

 Peters estimates “less than 10 percent” of consumers are prepared for cyber threats.